j-reisons/calculated-risk/blog/docs.md

 #### Strategies
 * We have a fixed, finite set of strategies we can invest in.
 * The strategies are characterized by their return distributions.
-* The return distributions do not change over time periods.
+* The return distributions do not change over time.
 * Strategy returns are independent of everything else in the model: there are no correlations or autocorrelations of any kind.

 #### Cashflows